hbarazorda/MD_phthalate_hAR/README.md

 # Phthalate–Androgen Receptor Interaction Analysis

 This repository contains the computational workflow and datasets for the study:
-**"In Silico Characterization of Phthalate Interactions with the Human Androgen Receptor (hAR)"**, which investigates the endocrine-disrupting potential of phthalate esters using molecular docking, molecular dynamics (MD), MM/PBSA free energy calculations, and non-covalent interaction analysis.
+**"In Silico Exploration of the Endocrine-Disrupting Potential of Phthalate Esters through Structural Interaction with the Human Androgen Receptor"**, which investigates the endocrine-disrupting potential of phthalate esters using molecular docking, molecular dynamics (MD), MM/PBSA free energy calculations, and non-covalent interaction analysis.

 ## 📋 Project Description